MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This group policy configures the radio button selector that enables this feature for users.
 It also has a frequency control where users can specify how often they would like to be prompted for authentication.

-If you set this policy to 'Automatically', disable this policy, or don't configure this policy, autofill will not have any authentication flow.
+If you set this policy to 'Automatically, disable this policy, or don't configure this policy, autofill will not have any authentication flow.'

-If you set this policy to 'WithDevicePassword', users will have to enter their device password (or preferred mode of authentication under Windows) to prove their identity before their password is auto filled.
-Authentication modes include Windows Hello, PIN, face recognition, or fingerprint.
-The frequency for authentication prompt will be set to 'Always' by default.
-However, users can change it to the other option, which is 'Once every browsing session'.
+If you set this policy to 'With device password', then users will need to enter their device password (or preferred mode of authentication under Windows Hello if on Windows - PIN, face recognition or fingerprint and equivalent options on mac) to prove their identity, and only then will their password get auto-filled.
+Also, The frequency for authentication prompt would be set to 'Always' by default, however users can change it to the other option as well which is 'Once every browsing session'.

-If you set this policy to 'WithCustomPrimaryPassword', users will be asked to create their custom password and then to be redirected to Settings.
-After the custom password is set, users can authenticate themselves using the custom password and their passwords will get auto-filled after successful authentication.
-The frequency for authentication prompt will be set to 'Always' by default.
-However, users can change it to the other option, which is 'Once every browsing session'.

-If you set this policy to 'AutofillOff', saved passwords will no longer be suggested for autofill.

 Policy options mapping:

 * Automatically (0) = Automatically

 * WithDevicePassword (1) = With device password

-* WithCustomPrimaryPassword (2) = With custom primary password

-* AutofillOff (3) = Autofill off

 Use the preceding information when configuring this policy.